DoomKitty87/quickparsejs/README.md

 qp.parseCustomOperators(string expression, string add, string subtract, string multiply, string divide) Evaluates a mathematical expression from a string, with custom operators to be considered instead of + - * /.

+qp.prepareExpression(string expression, char defaultOperator) Prepares a string for evaluation by setting all non-numeric characters to a specified operator.